Londonderry and Coleraine Railway: Construction

 In 1852 the first sections of the railway between Londonderry and Limavady were ready for use.
 The Board of Trade authorised the opening of the line to goods traffic in October but were initially reluctant to authorise passenger traffic.
 Eventually authorisation was given by the end of December that year.
 Work on the line continued towards Coleraine from Broharris Junction four miles from Limavady.

 From the mouth of Lough Foyle the line went east before following the River Bann into Coleraine.
 Initially the line terminated on the west bank of the Bann.
-In 1855 the Ballymena, Ballymoney, Coleraine and Portrush Junction Railway (BBC&PJR) opened which along with the Belfast & Ballymena Railway provided a rail link between Derry and Belfast.
+In 1855 the Ballymena, Ballymoney, Coleraine and Portrush Junction Railway (BBC&PJR) opened which along with the Belfast and Ballymena Railway provided a rail link between Derry and Belfast.
 As there was no bridge over the Bann passengers and goods had to change stations at Coleraine.
 In November 1860 a viaduct across the Bann was opened finally allowing through traffic between Derry and Belfast.

 Branch lines

 As well as the mainline between Londonderry and Coleraine there were some small branch lines.
 The first branch from the small town of Magilligan to Magiligan Point.
 Magilligan Point is a promontory in the mouth of Lough Foyle, and it was hoped a ferry service from here to County Donegal could be established and thus be an extra source of traffic.
 The four-and-a-half-mile line was built without parliamentary approval and appears to have been opened without Board of Trade authorisation in June/July 1855.
 It appears that it was unprofitable and was closed by October 1855 making it the shortest-lived passenger rail line in Ireland.
 Ironically a seasonal ferry service between Magilligan Point and County Donegal is in operation today.

 When the line opened between Londonderry and Limavady in 1852, construction work towards Coleraine started four miles from Limavady station.
 When the line opened in 1853 this required trains going to Coleraine via Limavady to reverse onto the mainline.
 Thus a junction station was constructed in 1852 and Limavady became a branch.
-The Limavady & Dungiven Railway Company (acquired by NCC 1907) built a 10-mile extension from Limavady to Dungiven in 1873 being completed in 1883.
+The Limavady and Dungiven Railway Company (acquired by NCC 1907) built a 10-mile extension from Limavady to Dungiven in 1873 being completed in 1883.
 The line was worked from the outset by the BNCR (who acquired the Londonderry and Coleraine) as part of the Limavady branch.
 The branch was completely closed to passengers in 1950 with goods ceasing in 1955.
 Despite the loss of its branch, Limavady Junction remained open to mainline trains until 1976.

 1855 timetable depicting train times for the Magilligan branch.
 Interestingly it also show that Limavady has not yet become a branch and is still being served by mainline trains.